statOmics/MSqRob/README.md

 ## Installation

 On Windows, make sure that RTools is installed.
-Go to: https://cran.r-project.org/bin/windows/Rtools/
+Go to: https://cran.r-project.org/bin/windows/Rtools/ to download RTools.
+A user guide on how to install RTools on Windows can be found at: https://github.com/stan-dev/rstan/wiki/Install-Rtools-for-Windows

 First, we need to install the package `devtools`: